CSA - Community Supported Agriculture

 When picking up your weekly CSA share box, we invite you and your family to roam the farm, visit the goats, chickens, feed the pigs, scout out the peacock, Kevin, and have fun together outside.

 Grain share -Grains are organically grown and locally sourced from farmers around Montana.
 Enjoy peas, lentils, beans, and more!
-The small share will deliver 1/2-quart [ounces instead] of grain every week and the large share will deliver 1-quart [ounces instead] of grain every week.
+The share will deliver 1 pound of grain every week, about 4 servings.

 Buy a Share, Give a share!